Super Bowl VIII: Super Bowl notes

 Head linesman Leo Miles was the first African-American to officiate in a Super Bowl.

 Broadcasting

 The game was televised in the United States by CBS with play-by-play announcer Ray Scott and color commentators Pat Summerall and Bart Starr.
 This was Scott's final telecast for CBS.
-Midway through the following season Summerall would take Scott's place as the network's lead play-by-play announcer, holding that position through 1993, when CBS lost rights to the NFC television package to Fox.
+Midway through the following season Summerall would take Scott's place as the network's lead play-by-play announcer, holding the position through 1993, when CBS lost rights to the NFC television package to Fox.

 This is the earliest surviving Super Bowl where the complete original broadcast exists on videotape.
 Earlier Super Bowls (such as III, V, VI, and VII) had most of the action preserved on videotape but had a portion of the game missing.
 All Super Bowls from here on out would be preserved in their entirety.

 Entertainment

 The Longhorn Band from the University of Texas at Austin performed during the pregame festivities.
 Later, country music singer Charley Pride sang "America the Beautiful" and the national anthem.
 This game marked the first time that "America the Beautiful" was performed before a Super Bowl game.

 The halftime show also featured the Longhorn Band, along with Judy Mallett, Miss Texas 1973, playing the fiddle, in a tribute to American music titled "A Musical America".

 The pre-game party was held on the floor of the Astrodome the night before the game.
 It was attended by the players, the coaches, media, and celebrities.
 Entertainment was provided by The La France Sisters and Charley Pride.